 The common difficulty in analyzing opinion dynamics is the lack of general tools which allow to rigorously handle their intrinsic nonlinearity and stochastic dependencies~\cite{mossel_majority_2014, cooper_power_2014, becchetti_stabilizing_2016, cooper_fast_2016, mossel_opinion_2017}.
 Hence, the difficulty usually resides in identifying some crucial key quantities for which ad-hoc analytical bounds on the expected evolution are derived.
 Our approach is yet another instance of such efforts: In Section~\ref{sec:theo} we provide a careful bound on the expected change of the number of agents supporting a given opinion.
 Together with the use of Chernoff bounds, we obtain a concentration of probability around the expected evolution.
-Rather surprisingly, our analysis on the concentrated probabilistic behavior turns out to identify a \emph{phase transition} phenomenon (Corollaries~\ref{corollary:metastability} and~\ref{cor:consensus}): \begin{quote} There exists a universal constant $c^{\star} = \frac{\sqrt{2} - 1}{2}$ such that, on any core-periphery network of $n$ \nodes{}, if the dominance parameter $c_d$ is greater than $c^{\star}$, an \emph{\consensus}\ is reached within $\bigO(\log n)$ rounds, with high probability; \footnote{We further emphasize that our analysis is not only \emph{mean-field}.
-In addition to describing how the process evolves in expectation, we show that the process does not deviate significantly from how it behaves in expectation \emph{with high probability} (w.h.p.), i.e.\ with probability at least $1-\mathcal{O}(n^{-c})$ for some constant $c>0$.} otherwise, if $c_d$ is less than $c^{\star}$, a \emph{metastable} phase in which the periphery retains its opinion takes place, namely, although the opinion of the core may continuously ``infect'' \nodes\ in the periphery, most of them will retain the initial opinion for $n^{\omega (1)}$ rounds, with high probability. \end{quote}
+Rather surprisingly, our analysis on the concentrated probabilistic behavior turns out to identify a \emph{phase transition} phenomenon: \begin{quote} There exists a universal constant $c^{\star} = \frac{\sqrt{2} - 1}{2}$ such that, on any core-periphery network of $n$ \nodes{}, if the dominance parameter $c_d$ is greater than $c^{\star}$, an \emph{\consensus}\ is rapidly reached, with high probability; \footnote{We further emphasize that our analysis is not only \emph{mean-field}.
+In addition to describing how the process evolves in expectation, we show that the process does not deviate significantly from how it behaves in expectation \emph{with high probability} (w.h.p.), i.e., with probability at least $1-\mathcal{O}(n^{-c})$ for some constant $c>0$.} otherwise, if $c_d$ is less than $c^{\star}$, a \emph{metastable} phase in which the periphery retains its opinion takes place, namely, although the opinion of the core may continuously ``infect'' \nodes\ in the periphery, most of them will retain the initial opinion for superpolinomially-many rounds, with high probability.\footnote{Our technique does not allow a direct analysis of the case in which $c_d$ is exactly equal to $c^{\star}$; in that respect, we provide an analysis in the simplified setting of Theorem \ref{thm:noisyd}.} \end{quote}